galan/commons/documentation/time.Times.md

     when(now()).between(datePast).and(dateFuture)

-Checks that a date is in the future:
+Checks that a date/instant is in the future:

     when(date).after(now())

-Checks that a date is in the past:
+Checks that a date/instant is in the past:

     when(date).before(now())

-Checks that a date is at least 10 seconds in the future:
+Checks that a date/instant is at least 10 seconds in the future:

     when(date).isAtLeast("10s").after(now())